ShubhangiMore0402/Project1-MADE/README.md

 1. **CO2 Emissions per GDP by Region (2015-2016)**: A line plot showing trends over time.
 2. **Air Travel Emission Intensity Trends in Europe (2019-2022)**: A line plot showing trends over time.

-## Testing
+## Conclusion
-To ensure the reliability and accuracy of the data pipeline, the following testing strategies were implemented:
-1. **Unit Tests**: Individual functions and components were tested to ensure they work as expected.
-2. **Integration Tests**: The entire data pipeline was tested end-to-end to verify that all steps work together seamlessly.
-3. **Validation Checks**: Various data validation checks were performed to ensure data quality and consistency.
-4. **Error Handling**: Robust error handling mechanisms were put in place to manage and log any issues that arise during data processing.
+The analysis reveals significant insights into CO2 emissions and air travel emission intensities, highlighting key regions and countries contributing to global emissions.
+These findings can inform policy decisions and environmental strategies.

 ## How to Run the Project
 1. **Clone the Repository**: `https://github.com/ShubhangiMore0402/Project1-MADE.git`
 2. **Install Dependencies**: `pip install -r requirements.txt`
 3. **Run the Data Pipeline**: `python data_pipeline.py`
 4. **Run Tests**: `pytest tests/`

-## Conclusion
-The analysis reveals significant insights into CO2 emissions and air travel emission intensities, highlighting key regions and countries contributing to global emissions.
-These findings can inform policy decisions and environmental strategies.

 ## License
 This project is licensed under the [CC BY 4.0 License](LICENSE).